What Can I Do When My Ear Hurts when I Yawn. You should consult your doctor immediately after you feel any pain in your ear after yawning.

 3. Ear Barotrauma

 It refers to a condition caused by the difference between the pressure outside the ear and pressure inside the ear.
 Which causes injuries.
-The pressure outside the ear can be air or water that ear barotrauma experienced on scuba diving, skydiving, or airplane.
+The pressure outside the ear can be air or water that ear barotrauma experienced on scuba diving, swimming, skydiving, or airplane.
 The air molecules constantly move to balance inside ear pressure into the Eustachian Tubes (middle ear).

 If there it blockage in the tubes.
 Whether completely or partially, barotrauma will not occur.
 The causes of Ear Barotrauma can also be; blocked nose from a respiratory infection, allergies or cold, blocked Eustachian tube since birth, swollen throat, and sudden pressure change.